-Phase 5- If in discussion the DSL/DDSLs feel the need is too significant for the school nurse or mental health support team, they will complete a referral to an external agency i.e. Action for Children with the consent of the student and family.
+Phase 5- If in discussion the DSL/DDSLs feel the need is too significant for, or may not meet the criteria for a referral to the school nurse or mental health support team, they will complete a referral to an external agency with the consent of the student and family.
 Parents/students will be encouraged to engage in group work if offered as this helps reduce waiting times for further services and can be very successful.
 The DSL/DDSL may feel that needs meet this phase without any prior involvement, this will be a judgement made on the basis of the concern raised.
 Referrals will all be recorded on MyConcern.

 Phase 6- If a student is at significant risk then a referral to CAMHS will be made.
-Referrals to CAMHS for mental health will be made by a member of the Safeguarding team and will be recorded on MyConcern.
+Referrals to CAMHS for mental health will be made by a member of the SafeguardingTeam and will be recorded on MyConcern.